-From these measurements' analyses we have noted the presence of a slight spectral shift occurring along the slit.
-In order to evaluate this effect we have repeated the calculation of the linear fit coefficients for other samples along the slit (at samples = 110, 140); the results at slit's center (sample = 128) were previously discussed.
+From the analysis of measurements we have noted the presence of a slight spectral shift occurring along the slit.
+In order to evaluate this effect we repeated the calculation of the linear fit coefficients for other samples along the slit (at samples = 110, 140); previously, the results at slit's center (sample = 128) were discussed.
 This analysis demonstrates the presence of a change in the spectral calibration response when repeated on different points along the slit.
-The fit parameters with their errors on samples 110, 128, 140 are reported in the next table.
+The fit parameters with their errors on samples 110, 128, 140 are reported in the following table.